 I cringe at the thought of publishing as soon as I’ve finished writing.
 My work invariably needs afterthought and revision.
 I’m never in a hurry to get them before the reading public as I want to be sure they’re as good as they can possibly be.

-automaton won the Wild & Woolley Publishers Fast Books Prize for best Australian self-published fiction in 2003.
+A legal affair won the Wild & Woolley Publishers Fast Books Prize for best Australian self-published fiction in 2003.
 That was a bit of a coup.

 I’m currently writing what I anticipate will be a four book series.
 I’ve finished the first and that’s now in the metaphoric drawer (on my laptop) and I’m trying to decide whether to complete the series or return to dragline.